Liover Peguero Preview, Player Props: Pirates vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.58).

-- The lefty last appeared on Wednesday against the Chicago Cubs, when he tossed 3 2/3 innings, allowing two earned runs while giving up four hits.
+- His last appearance came on Friday against the Atlanta Braves, when the right-hander threw 5 1/3 innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.